ntbuzz/Pawmoo/README.md

 + PHP-5.6 or Higher.
 + Apache 2.4 Web Server or IIS 7.0
-+ SQLite3 or PostgreSQL9.6 or MariaDB 5.5, and each Admin Tools
++ SQLite3 or PostgreSQL9.6 and each Admin Tools

 ## Installation